 Bath Botanical Gardens

-I adore escaping to gardens, nature and green spaces during my travels (especially when exploring cities).
-The Bath Botanical Gardens are free to enter, and are beautiful.
+The Bath Botanical Gardens are free to visit and are beautiful.
 There are a number of paths you can follow to see various plants, flowers, trees and shrubs, as well as a number of wooden benches to help rest your feet.

 Bath Skyline Walk